-360° video (immersive video, cinematic VR) is increasingly popular with users at all levels from consumer to film studio.
+360° video is increasingly popular with users at all levels from consumer to film studio.
 Stitching of video output from multiple sensors is key to creating 360° content.
 Argon360 offers real-time stitching making it possible to create products producing a single output file which can be instantly viewed or uploaded to applications such as YouTube.
 With Argon360 it's easy to deliver high quality real-time 360° streaming video with a compact battery powered device.

 Above is a sample video using Argon360 stitching.
 With some browsers you can drag the video to look around the view in 360°.
 If this doesn't work for you, then click here to view directly in YouTube

 Argon360 offers high quality stitching in real-time, implementing its sophisticated stitching and blending of high resolution video using custom-designed hardware logic in a compact package with low power consumption.
 Argon Design’s patent pending Argon360 technology is available as an IP core building block for incorporation into an ASIC, offering ultimate performance for volume produced products.

 Possible applications include:

 A fundamental design feature of Argon360 is that it operates at video frame rate with very low latency between the incoming video from the sensors and the outgoing stitched video.
 Products incorporating Argon360 can offer a simplified workflow with stitched panoramic video content in a single file instantly available for viewing or upload to the Cloud.
 With Argon360 applications such as live 360° streaming are now possible.